3 Bad Writing Habits Preventing You From Writing (And How to Break Them)

 Pro Tip: a great time to do research is after your first draft in preparation to write your second.

-The point is when you sit down for your writing session, it’s time to write your story.
-Everything else should be set aside for outside your writing time.
+The point is when you sit down for your writing session, it's time to write your story.
+Everything else, all other writing projects, should be set aside for outside your writing time.

 2. Waiting for the “Perfect” Writing Conditions